In this post

 How does the Fenix 6 optical sensor work in swimming?
 Let's assume that Garmin directly recommends that you use the HRM-Tri or HRM-Swimso I guess it's a good clue as to what we're going to find.

 The results are usually variable between different sessions, let's say the data are simply approximate.

 You can see that this is common and not exclusive to the Fenix 6.
 Of the three sensors I had, there is not one moment when the three graphs are overlapping.
 Or maybe there is, when I complete a 500m block and do the rest period.

-The rest of the time they just mark "something like".
-Which one of the three do I listen to?
-The theory is that it's the HRM-Swim that's going to dictate which chart is correct because it's the one specifically intended for this function.
-But if I had to bet, honestly, I wouldn't put my hand in the fire for any of the three.
+The rest of the time they simply mark "something similar".
+Which of the three do I listen to?
+The theory tells us that it is the HRM-Swim that is going to dictate which is the correct graph because it is the one that is specifically intended for this function.
+But if I had to bet, honestly, I wouldn't put my hand on the fire for any of the three.